kristinemlarson/gnssrefl/docs/README_vwc.md

 - The PBO H2O algorithm was successfully validated for choke ring antennas.
 We were not funded to include other antennas in this software package - but will try to do so if others can provide the necessary corrections.

-- Can you measure soil moisture more often than once per day?
+- This software estimates soil moisture once per day.
+Can you measure soil moisture more often than once per day?
 Of course you can.
 We routinely measured it twice/day at PBO H2O when there were less than 10 satellites.
 Now that there are 24 L2C transmitting satellites, it would be straightforward to estimate VWC four times/day.

 The code currently only supports sites that are ~1-3 meters above the soil.
 We will allow variable heights in a future version.